What is Experiential Marketing?

 Experiential Marketing is an immersive advertising experience for the consumer.
 This allows the consumer to be fully enveloped in the product, engaging all of their senses thus creating an emotional and memorable connection to the brand.
 The aim is to influence purchase decisions and generate customer loyalty.
 Social media can be invaluable in playing a large and positive part in generating interest and audience participation in these types of brand experiences.

 Use as a Marketing Strategy

 Experiential Marketing intends to make a brand stand out from its competitors.
-Such Marketing Campaigns can range from one-off, pop-ups with free giveaways to fully immersive experiences where you are part of the ‘action’.
+Such Marketing Campaigns can range from one-off, pop-ups with free giveaways to fully immersive experiences like what a Promotional Branded Food Truck does.
 Whether you are meeting your favourite sports star with the intention of winning the latest trainers, whilst being surrounded by the shoes you can purchase or taking part in a brand event where you spend the day in a computer-generated world sponsored by the brand, these are memorable experiences that you will not forget.

 In a world where competition amongst brands can be fierce, what better way to gain customers than by making them feel extra special and therefore procuring their loyalty.